 By Dr. Chad Larson, NMD, DC, CCN, CSCS, Advisor and Consultant on Clinical Consulting Team for Cyrex Laboratories

 Although numbers, information and directives on how to protect ourselves against Covid-19 change on a daily basis, there’s one thing that most experts seem to agree on: this virus is not going away any time soon, we are simply flattening the curve.
-As businesses begin to open back up and people prepare to re-enter the workplace, they should not let their guard down.
+As businesses begin to open back up by using commercial cleaning and sneeze guards companies and people prepare to re-enter the workplace, they should not let their guard down.
 This is especially important for the most vulnerable, including those with autoimmunity (AI).

 In addition to continuing social distancing, the key thing for those with AI is to manage triggers that can cause worsening of their immune system dysregulation and autoimmunity flare up.
 The following tips can help guard your immune system in preparation for returning to the workplace and the public forum in general:

 Keep your gut healthy – The health and integrity of the intestinal barrier is vital for those with AI.
 If the intestinal barrier gets compromised, a broad variety of inflammatory antigens would be allowed to enter the system, potentially causing the immune system to respond and exacerbate autoimmunity.

 In this current pandemic climate, there are multiple factors that can contribute to gut barrier integrity.
 Food choices can either help or hurt the gut barrier and, ultimately, the immune system.
 Inflammatory foods (processed foods) and immune reactive foods (gluten, dairy, sugars, etc.) can weaken the gut barrier, while healthy phytonutrient-rich foods can strengthen the gut barrier.
 The added benefit of this is that a healthy, nutrient-rich diet gives us ultimate brainpower, which I’m sure your boss or clients will appreciate!